 These pressing needs spurred the development of Green Shores for Homes (GSH), a voluntary, incentive-based credit and rating system designed to help coastal homeowners protect their property and prepare for the effects of climate change using alternatives to hardened shorelines.

-The program focuses on two primary concerns: preparing for coastal impacts from climate change and addressing impacts to habitat.
+The program focuses on two primary concerns: preparing for coastal impacts from climate change and addressing impacts on habitat.

 Before: Wishing to replace the aging concrete bulkhead that extended the length of the shoreline and remodel the guest house that stood some 20 feet from the shoreline, the owners of this Lake Washington residence were attracted to "natural shore " methods used to protect the shoreline in a nearby park.
 Photo by the Watershed Company.